jiangxiaoqiang/dolphin-pipline/README.md

 # dolphin-pipline

-recieve stream and handle it
+Get info from kafka,handle and persist to db.